mlenkeit/grunt-task-looper/README.md

 grunt.loadNpmTasks('grunt-task-looper');
 ```

-## Task "loop-task"
+## Task "task-looper"
-_Run this task with the `grunt loop-task` command._
+_Run this task with the `grunt task-looper` command._

 ### Options

-#### onBeforeProcessingItem
+#### onBeforeProcessingTasks
 Type: `Function`

-Callback function that is invoked before an item is processed (i.e. the corresponding tasks are executed).
-Receives the item as first parameter.
+Callback function that is invoked before the tasks for an array element are processed (i.e. the corresponding tasks are executed).
+Receives the array element as first parameter.

-#### onItemProcessedSuccessfully
+#### onTasksProcessedSuccessfully
 Type: `Function`

-Callback function that is invoked when an item is processed successfully (i.e. the corresponding tasks completed without errors).
-Receives the item as first parameter.
+Callback function that is invoked when the tasks for an array element are processed successfully (i.e. the corresponding tasks completed without errors).
+Receives the array element as first parameter.

 #### verbose
 Type: `Boolean`